GHeier/FFirefly/README.md

     density of states calculation would save to 'prefix_dos.dat'.

 A python wrapper is available to run multiple sequential calculations.
 This may also be accomplished in the main executable by the use of '+' signs in between sequential calculation categories in the `category` input line.
-The python wrapper comes with launchers and data extracters for every calculation type, so it is easy create sets of calculations and extract the data at every step.
+The python wrapper comes with launchers and data extracters for every calculation type, so it is easy to create sets of calculations and extract the data at every step.
 This can be useful, for instance, to calculate the phase across a range of temperatures and chemical potentials.
 An example of this can be seen in scripts/eliashberg.py.

 ---